 The average work schedule has shifted from the typical 9 to 5 as people all over the world have to deal with family obligations and more.
 Because people are working at all hours of the day, companies now need to have relevant information and communication channels available to prospects and customers 24/7.
 Limited time to get answers and solve problems means keeping channels open at all times, so adjust accordingly depending on your industry.

 The current business climate is ripe with opportunity in spite of the shifting circumstances surrounding COVID-19 across the world.
 Take advantage of the fact that people are online!
-And use these 4 principles to pivot and adapt your business, so that you can grow your revenue and keep your customers happy into 2021 and beyond.
+And use these 4 principles to pivot and adapt your business, so that you can grow your revenue and keep your customers happy.